 Video: Big three American utes do battle

 America’s love affair with the pickup truck continues unabated, yet they remain a niche market here in Australia.
-Matt Wood gets hold of a GMC Denali 2500, a Ford F250 Superduty, and a RAM 2500 and puts them through their paces.
+For this 4x4 ute comparison, Matt Wood gets hold of a GMC Denali 2500, a Ford F250 Superduty, and a RAM 2500 and puts them through their paces.
+Which 4x4 ute is rated the best?

 I was driving a GMC Denali 2500 pickup truck, the full-on luxo bus of the GM truck line up.
 And I wasn’t used to such creature comforts in a giant load-lugging ute.